 This warmup drill is practiced in groups of three where each group uses two balls.
 Two players with a ball are positioned on each side, approximately 15-30 meters apart.
 In the center is a target player.
 The ball is served for the target player (Diag.
 1) from each side.
 He must quickly play the ball back to the server with a single touch (Diag.
 2).
 The target player runs back to the center (Diag.
 3) and is served another pass from the opposite side (Diag.
 4).
 The drill is repeated with the player in the middle checking from one side to the other.
 After a given amount of time the players switch roles.

 Dribbling into space

-Setup three cones in a triangle with lines of players waiting behind each cone.
-The player in the front of each line passes the ball over to the next line.
-As he completes the pass, he runs over to the back of the line in the opposite direction.
-Players often tend to stand after making a pass, so make sure to encourage your players to run immediately after making the pass.
+This drill requires one ball and six or more players.
+Setup three cones in a triangle with queues behind each cone.
+The player in the front of each queue passes the ball over to the next queue (Diag.
+1).
+As soon as he initiates the pass, the passer runs to the back of the opposite queue (Diag.
+2).
+The ball is played to the next queue (Diag.
+3) and the rotation is repeated (Diag.
+4).
+Players often tend to wait after making a pass, so encourage them to run as soon as they release the ball.

 Two teams of players try to maintain possession of the ball in a confined area.
 This drill is used to teach passing.
 Encourage the players to spread out when they have the ball.
 Restrictions could be added for increased difficulty.
 For example, prohibit the players from making return passes or limit on the number of allowed touches per player.